 The index will be updated on a quarterly basis with, when possible, new publicly available data.
 An increase or a decrease in a country’s relative rank does not necessarily mean that the country has improved or worsened its female representation in all—or any—of the five scored indicators.
 A change in a country’s aggregate score, however, means that women’s representation has changed in one or more of the five indicators.

-Elected and appointed heads of state or government since 1946: The number of female heads of state and government between January 1, 1946, and March 19, 2021.
-We start counting female heads of state or government after World War II, when the world saw a wave of independence movements, and only include 193 UN member states.
-This list does not include monarchs or governors appointed by monarchs, acting or interim heads of state or government who were not subsequently elected or confirmed, honorary heads of state or government, copresidents, joint heads of state, heads of government of a constituent country, and women who were or are not constitutionally the head of government but rather serve or served in a position akin to a deputy to the president.
+Elected and appointed heads of state or government since 1946: The number of female heads of state and government between January 1, 1946, and June 1, 2023.
+We count female heads of state or government after World War II—when the world saw a wave of independence movements—and only include 193 UN member states.
+This list does not include monarchs or governors appointed by monarchs, acting or interim heads of state or government who were not subsequently elected or confirmed, honorary heads of state or government, copresidents, joint heads of state, heads of government of a constituent country, or women who were or are not constitutionally the head of government but rather serve or served in a position akin to a deputy to the president.
 In countries with collective heads of state, the list includes only presiding members (often called the chairperson).

 This indicator was scored using the following methodology: The number of years since 1946 with a female head of state or government was divided by the number of years since 1946 with a male head of state or government.
 The male value was calculated by subtracting the female value from the total number of years since 1946 (seventy-seven).
 When a female head of state or government was suspended, we counted her time in office up until the date she was suspended, even if she officially remained in office (e.g., Park Geun-hye in South Korea and Dilma Rousseff in Brazil).
 If a country has had a woman head of state or government at the same time, we did not double count the time period.
 This data was collected using publicly available information and can be viewed in the map above.